What is a further advance mortgage?

 - Do you need a solicitor for a further advance?

-A further advance mortgage is when you borrow more money from your mortgage lender, usually to fund home improvements, pay unsecured debts or buying someone out of the property after a separation or divorce.
+A further advance mortgage is when you borrow extra money from your existing mortgage lender, secured against the equity in your home.
+Homeowners usually use this additional borrowing to fund home improvements, pay unsecured debts or buy someone out of the property after a separation or divorce.

-Are further advance mortgages more difficult to get than a new mortgage?
+Are further advance mortgages harder to get than a new mortgage?

 Further advance mortgages are not necessarily harder to get than a new mortgage.
-Getting a further advance can be a fairly quick and straightforward process.
-In fact, it can sometimes be quicker than if you were to apply for a new mortgage or switch to a different lender, but you’ll usually need to meet your lender’s affordability criteria in order to qualify.
+Getting a further advance can often be quicker than applying for a new mortgage or switching to a different lender, since you're working with your existing lender, who already knows your financial history.
+That said, you'll still need to meet their affordability criteria, which means they'll reassess your finances to ensure you can manage the additional borrowing.

 Learn more: What is a remortgage and how does it work?

-What are the pros and cons of further advance mortgages?
+Pros and cons of a further advance mortgage

 Pros

-Quicker process than switching to a new lender
+Can be a quicker process than switching to a new lender.

-Interest rates are often more affordable than credit cards and personal loans
+Interest rates are often lower than those on credit cards or personal loans.

 Cons

-The term for your further advance may be longer than your existing mortgage
+The repayment term may be longer than your original mortgage, costing more in total interest.

-How much can I borrow on a further advance?
+How much can I borrow with a further advance?

-The borrowing limit for a further advance differs from applicant to applicant - as it is reliant on your income (as is with a normal mortgage application).
-Some lenders will only approve a further advance if your loan-to-value (the size of your mortgage loan compared to the value of your home - also known as an LTV) is below a particular figure.
+The borrowing limit for a further advance differs from applicant to applicant, as it is reliant on your income (as is the case with a normal mortgage application).
+Some lenders will only approve a further advance if your Loan to Value (the size of your mortgage loan compared to the value of your home - also known as an LTV) is below a particular figure.
 Halifax, for example, says that the existing mortgage plus further advance must not exceed 85%.

-What is the difference between a second charge and a further advance?
+What is the difference between a second charge and a further advance mortgage?

 See today’s best remortgage rates